xutheo/PuddingBot/README.md

    id - id of the timeline to delete (ex.
 D103) <br />
    (ADMIN ONLY COMMAND) This command will delete the target timeline <br />

-# How to setup WCBot locally:
+# How to setup PuddingBot locally:
 1. Follow the instructions here: https://developers.google.com/workspace/guides/create-credentials#service-account to create a service account
 2. After creating one, go to https://console.cloud.google.com/iam-admin/serviceaccounts -> keys and click Add Key -> Json to generate a json to auth to google sheets
 3. Your key will have an email associated with it.
 For example, mine is pcrbot@massive-anagram-336417.iam.gserviceaccount.com.
 Give this email editor access to the two sheets that you need to run this bot (Local copy of Woody's Translations sheet and local copy of the sheet above.
 Make sure to rename them accordingly.)